ForgottenGlory/forgottenglory.github.io/docs/readme/ls3.md

 </table>

 ### The MCM Settings
-The MCM settings for Living Skyrim 3 have all been set for you.
-You are still encouraged to look through them and tweak them to your liking, but changing MCM settings is not required.
-You can start the game and begin playing once all mods have initialized.
+For the Beta, some MCM settings have been pre-set for you.
+See this document to set the remaining MCMs that are required for LS3 to function correctly: [Click Here](https://forgottenglory.github.io/mcms/ls3mcm/)

 ### Getting Started in Living Skyrim
 If you're coming from a previous version of Living Skyrim (1.x.x or 2.x.x), throw out everything you thought you knew.
 If you're new to Living Skyrim, welcome!
 It's gonna be a bumpy ride - at first.